|Headquarters||Stuttgart, Baden-Württemberg, Germany|

 There are three main elements:

-- black rampant horse taken from coat of arms of Stuttgart (town where this company is based);
+- the black rampant horse was taken from the coat of arms of Stuttgart (the town where this company is based);

 - family name.

 Basic colors are maroon (or claret) and black.
-These were the colors used for Porsche’s first driver’s hand-books and service manuals, so it is just logical that they were also chosen for its logo.
-Also, there is a lot of golden color.
+These were the colors used for Porsche’s first driver’s handbooks and service manuals, so it is just logical that they were also chosen for its logo.
+Also, there are lots of golden colors.

-Although Porsche crest basically stayed the same there still were a number of changes over time.
+Although Porsche crest basically stayed the same, there were still some changes over time.
 Company’s logo for 356 and early 911 models have distinctive red/orange color.
 Word “Porsche” uses extended lettering, while letters in “Stuttgart” are raised and appear on a recessed background.
-Looking at the horse you can notice a full tail and a distinct shoulder joint.
+Looking at the horse, you can notice a full tail and a distinct shoulder joint.

 Porsche 911 logo